-CEW+ is able to offer small emergency grants to current U-M Ann Arbor graduate students and underserved undergraduate students (including but not limited to: returning students, those with children, emancipated.
-These grants are called Critical Difference (CD) grants.
-These CD grants are for unexpected financial emergencies that threaten to derail degree progress including funding issues that are a result of COVID-19.
+CEW+ is able to offer small emergency grants to current U-M Ann Arbor graduate students and undergraduate students.
+These grants, called Emergency Funds (EF), are for unexpected financial emergencies that threaten to derail degree progress including funding issues that are a result of COVID-19.

-Prior to making an appointment, it is the student’s responsibility to make sure that their request fits within the following parameters:
+Prior to making a phone appointment, it is the student’s responsibility to make sure that their request fits within the following parameters:

 - You are a current U-M Ann Arbor student

-- You have not already received a CD from CEW+ the current academic year (this criterion will be waived if expenses are related to COVID-19)
+- You have not already received Emergency Funds from CEW+ in the current academic year (this criterion will be waived if expenses are related to COVID-19)

-We cannot grant CDs to cover the following:
+Unfortunately, we cannot grant Emergency Funds to cover the following:

 - As a replacement for student loans